Lydia Becker: Role in women's suffrage

 In autumn 1866 Becker attended the annual meeting of the National Association for the Advancement of Social Science, where she was excited by a paper from Barbara Bodichon entitled "Reasons for the Enfranchisement of Women".
 She dedicated herself to organising around the issue, and in January 1867 convened the first meeting of the Manchester Women's Suffrage Committee, one of the first organisations of its kind in England.
 She got to know there Dr. Richard Pankhurst, known as 'the red Doctor' whom Becker described as 'a very clever little man with some extraordinary sentiments about life in general and women in particular'.
 He married Emmeline in 1879.

 Several months later, a widowed shop owner, Lilly Maxwell, mistakenly appeared on the register of voters in Manchester.
 She was not the first but she was a good opportunity for publicity.
-Becker visited Maxwell and escorted her to the polling station.
+Becker, the Secretary of the Manchester Society for Women's Suffrage, visited Maxwell and escorted her to the polling station.
 The returning officer found Maxwell's name on the list and allowed her to vote.
 Becker immediately began encouraging other women heads of households in the region to petition for their names to appear on the rolls.
 Their claims were presented in court by Sir John Coleridge and Richard Pankhurst in Chorlton v.
 Lings, but the case was dismissed.

 On 14 April 1868, the first public meeting of the National Society for Women's Suffrage was held in the Free Trade Hall in Manchester.
 The three main speakers were Agnes Pochin, Anne Robinson and Becker.
 The meeting was presided over by Priscilla Bright McLaren.
 Becker moved the resolution that women should be granted voting rights on the same terms as men.

 Becker subsequently commenced a lecture tour of northern cities on behalf of the society.
 In June 1869, Becker and fellow campaigners were successful in securing the vote for women in municipal elections.
 Having campaigned for the inclusion of women on school boards, in 1870 she was one of four women elected to the Manchester School Board on which she served until her death.
 In the same year Becker and her friend Jessie Boucherett founded the Women's Suffrage Journal and soon afterward began organising speaking tours of women – a rarity in Britain at the time.
 At an 1874 speaking event in Manchester organised by Becker, fifteen-year-old Emmeline Pankhurst experienced her first public gathering in the name of women's suffrage.
 On 24 March 1877 Lydia appeared at a public meeting alongside J.W White, Henry Birchenough, Alice Cliff Scatcherd (subsequently one of the co-founders of the Women's Franchise League) and other early suffragists to discuss women's access to the vote in Macclesfield.